NixOS/hydra/notes/eval-in-build.md

 - Scheduling and priority: the evaluation build holds a slot while its nested builds run.
 This must not deadlock.
 (Carried over from the roadmap's open questions; still unanswered.)
+- What this does *not* obsolete, and why.
+Very little of the evaluator's existing machinery died with this change: it still fetches inputs, locks jobsets while it does, limits how many run at once, and guards the coordinator's free disk.
+All of that survives for one reason -- input fetching still writes to the coordinator's store, and the queue runner still reads `.drv` files from it.

+  So evaluation-as-a-build currently adds a layer rather than replacing those responsibilities.
+They go when the coordinator stops having a store at all: inputs fetched by the builder, results uploaded to the cache, `.drv` files fetched back from it to be run.
+That is the change this one is a prerequisite for, and the honest measure of whether the approach is right.

 - Turning the streamed preview into rows.
 A running evaluation now lists the jobs it has found, read straight from the stream file, but they are names on a page rather than `JobsetEvalMembers`: making them